-Learn how to use Rogue Amoeba’s Audio Hijack 3 to capture and enhance any audio playing on a Mac.
-Audio expert Kirk McElhearn provides instructions for setting up common scenarios — recording audio playing in Safari, capturing Skype and FaceTime calls, digitizing your old LPs, extracting audio from concert DVDs, and working with mics and mixers, among much else.
+Learn how to use Rogue Amoeba’s Audio Hijack version 4 to capture and enhance any audio playing on a Mac.
+Audio expert Kirk McElhearn provides instructions for setting up common scenarios—recording audio playing in Safari, capturing Zoom and FaceTime calls, digitizing your old LPs, extracting audio from concert DVDs, and working with mics and mixers, and much more.
 Kirk also helps you edit recordings in Rogue Amoeba’s Fission audio editor.

 This book was created in collaboration with Rogue Amoeba, who worked with us to make this book more accurate, more detailed, and just plain better.